Kiyarakks/Cpu-Pets/README.md

 ## Copyright

-CPU Pets and its original source code are Copyright © 2026 [KIYARAKKS].
+CPU Pets and its original source code are Copyright © 2026 KIYARAKKS.
 All rights reserved.

 The CPU Pets source code is provided publicly for viewing purposes.
 No license is granted to copy, modify, redistribute, or reuse the source code without permission from the copyright holder.

 The compiled CPU Pets executable may be downloaded and used for personal use.
 Downloading or using the executable does not transfer any ownership or copyright in the source code.

 CPU Pets is not an open-source licensed project.